-We performed genetic fate mapping studies to investigate the loss of intradermal adipose tissue and its potential role in fibrosis was investigated in mice with bleomycin-induced scleroderma by genetic fate mapping.
-Modulation of adipocytic phenotypes ex vivo was investigated in adipose-derived cells in culture.ResultsA striking loss of intradermal adipose and its replacement with fibrous tissue was consistently observed during bleomycin-induced fibrosis.
-Loss of adipose and decline in expression of canonical adipogenic markers in the lesional skin preceded the onset of dermal fibrosis and expression of fibrogenic markers.
-Ex vivo, subcutaneous adipocytes were driven by transforming growth factor β to preferentially undergo fibrogenic differentiation by transforming growth factor-ß.
-Cell fate-mapping studies using transgenic mice with adiponectin promoter driving Cre recombinase to specifically label mature adipocytes indicated that adiponectin-positive progenitors that are normally confined to the intradermal adipose compartment distributed throughout the lesional dermis over time, lost their adipocytic markers and expressed myofibroblast markers, in bleomycin-treated mice.Conclusion
+We performed genetic fate mapping studies to investigate the loss of intradermal adipose tissue and its potential role in fibrosis in mice with bleomycin-induced scleroderma.
+Modulation of adipocytic phenotypes ex vivo was investigated in adipose tissue-derived cells in culture.ResultsA striking loss of intradermal adipose tissue and its replacement with fibrous tissue were consistently observed in mice with bleomycin-induced fibrosis.
+Loss of adipose tissue and a decline in the expression of canonical adipogenic markers in lesional skin preceded the onset of dermal fibrosis and expression of fibrogenic markers.
+Ex vivo, subcutaneous adipocytes were driven by transforming growth factor β to preferentially undergo fibrogenic differentiation.
+Cell fate mapping studies in mice with the adiponectin promoter-driven Cre recombinase transgenic construct indicated that adiponectin-positive progenitors that are normally confined to the intradermal adipose tissue compartment were distributed throughout the lesional dermis over time, lost their adipocytic markers, and expressed myofibroblast markers in bleomycin-treated mice.Conclusion

 [Show abstract][Hide abstract] ABSTRACT: Systemic sclerosis (SSc) is a polygenic, autoimmune disorder of unknown etiology, characterized by the excessive accumulation of extracellular matrix (ECM) proteins, vascular alterations, and autoantibodies.
 The tight skin (Tsk)2/+ mouse model of SSc demonstrates signs similar to SSc including tight skin and excessive deposition of dermal ECM proteins.
 By linkage analysis, we mapped the Tsk2 gene mutation to less than 3 megabases on chromosome 1.
 We performed both RNA sequencing of skin transcripts and genome capture DNA sequencing of the region spanning this interval in Tsk2/+ and wild-type littermates.
 A missense point mutation in the procollagen III amino terminal propeptide segment (PIIINP) of Col3a1 was found to be the best candidate for Tsk2, so both in vivo and in vitro genetic complementation tests were used to prove that this Col3a1 mutation is the Tsk2 gene.
 All previously documented mutations in the human Col3a1 gene are associated with Ehlers-Danlos syndrome, a connective tissue disorder that leads to a defect in type III collagen synthesis.
 To our knowledge, the Tsk2 point mutation is the first documented gain-of-function mutation associated with Col3a1, which leads instead to fibrosis.
 This discovery provides insight into the mechanism of skin fibrosis manifested by Tsk2/+ mice.Journal of Investigative Dermatology accepted article preview online, 20 October 2014. doi:10.1038/jid.2014.455.